sporkd/compass-html5-boilerplate/README.md

     config/compass.rb
     config/initializers/compass.rb

+The Scss files above will get compiled to your Sass compilation dir:

+    public/stylesheets/**/style.css
+    public/stylesheets/**/handheld.css

-Note: If you already have a config/compass.rb file in your project, you may need to manually add the following line to the top:
+**Note:** If you already have a config/compass.rb file in your project, you may need to manually add the following line to the top:

     require 'html5-boilerplate'